All Episodes

 It's great to have you with us.

-Yes, good afternoon, um my pleasure.
+Yes, good afternoon, Mr. Sean.

-Once it's implemented in 2014, I don't know if you've ever had the pleasure of seeing a stomp after everything left the rattlesnakes in there, where things all twisted up and it's the same thing with the IRS and Obamacare.
+The point I was going to try to make is the way Obamacare is so entwined with the IRS, once it's implemented in 2014, I don't know if you've ever had the pleasure of seeing a stump doctor with a nest of rattlesnakes in there where everything's all twisted up and deadly.

-And that's why people might be popping up for all three by saying we want to go to a flat tax, you want to revamp the IRS.
+And that's why people might be parked up the wrong tree by saying, we want to go to a flat tax.

-Because they've got too much invested.
+They're not going to let it happen because they've got too much invested.

-But you're right, uh it that's not actually a good analogy because it's like poisonous spaghetti, so it is like rattlesnakes.
+That's not actually a good analogy because it's like poisonous spaghetti.

 And that's unique.